galkahana/hummus-reports/docs/job-ticket-boxes.md

 ## Coordinates system

-The placement coordinates are using a cartesian system by default where an increased horizontal coordination describes an element closer to the page top.
-This is true to all coordinates in the service - always cartesian.
+The default placement coordinates are using a cartesian system by default where an increased horizontal coordination describes an element closer to the page top. read below in "Alternative Positioning" about using screen placement-like coordinates.

 ## Defining multiple items in the same box